Frequently Asked Questions

 Where can I check my gear during the race?

-Gear Check will be available near the start line on the Miller Park Home Plate Plaza and will be available for pick up after you finish.
-Free parking will be available at Miller Park.
+Gear Check will be available near the start line at the ballpark on the Home Plate Plaza and will be available for pick up after you finish.
+Free parking will be available at the ballpark.
 We ask that you leave any personal items and articles of warm-up clothing in your vehicle.

-I sprained my ankle and can no longer particpate this year!
+I sprained my ankle and can no longer participate this year!
 Can I defer until next year?

 I would like to switch to a longer or shorter race than the one I am registered for!

-Through packet pick-up on September 26 and 27, you may switch races.
-Prior to packet pick-up you can switch races by logging into your Race Roster account.
+Race switches will only be available at packet pick-up on August 27 and 28.
 During Packet Pick-Up, visit the Help Desk.
 Please note that there are no refunds when switching to a less expensive race and you will be required to pay the difference in price when switching to a more expensive race.

 Can someone else pick up my packet for me?